 Navigation Maps depends on data services.
 These data services are subject to change and may not be available in all countries or regions, resulting in maps and location-based information that may be unavailable, inaccurate, or incomplete.
 Compare the information provided in Maps to your surroundings.
 Use common sense when navigating.
 Always observe current road conditions and posted signs to resolve any discrepancies.
 Some Maps features require Location Services.

 Charging Charge iPad with the included USB cable and power adapter.
-You can also charge iPad with “Made for iPad” or other third-party cables and power adapters that are compliant with USB 2.0 or later and with applicable country regulations and international and regional safety standards, including the International Standard for Safety Information Technology Equipment (IEC 60950-1).
+You can also charge iPad with “Made for iPad” or other third-party cables and power adapters that are compliant with USB 2.0 or later and with applicable country regulations and international and regional safety standards, including the International Standard for Safety Information Technology Equipment (IEC 60950-1) and the Standard for Safety of Audio/Video, Information and Communication Technology Equipment (IEC 62368-1).
 Other adapters may not meet applicable safety standards, and charging with such adapters could pose a risk of death or injury.

 Using damaged cables or chargers, or charging when moisture is present, can cause fire, electric shock, injury, or damage to iPad or other property.
 When you use the Apple USB power adapter to charge iPad, make sure the USB cable is fully inserted into the power adapter before you plug the adapter into a power outlet.
 It’s important to keep iPad and its power adapter in a well-ventilated area when in use or charging.